-We find these 10 customer experience tools and software helpful for measuring and improving customer satisfaction.
-Check them out for yourself or try them out.
+These 10 customer experience tools and software can help you measure and improve customer satisfaction.
+Assess them yourself or try them out!

 1. The Net Promoter Score (NPS)